aperkins19/NLLAB_OT2_PURE/Project_Plan.md

 rather than optimising it for pipetting into pcr tubes.

 ## To do

 * Set up first lysate reaction with OT2

-* Get the Opentron to distribute lysate onto the 384 well plate - 10 replicates.
+* **Recalibration**  Get the Opentron to distribute lysate onto the 384 well plate - 10 replicates.
 This seems to be working now, however, we have been having issues with the calibration of the opentron.
 It seems to be off by about 1 mm in the z axis and x axis (it is off when picking up a tip even after calibrating.) !!!Need to do a factory reset when picking this up tomorrow!!!!

 * Get the Opentron to make a master mix of energy solution, dna, (malachite green), chi6, buffer, water.
-This could be a separate script.
+This could be a separate script, *or a modular function that can simply be called upstream of the plating functions*.
+AP

+* Design the technical error optimiser - once we have our 1st 10x cfps replicated. let's sit down with pen, paper and coffee and design the algorithm + software plan next week.
+AP